Inspired by Animal Crossing: New Horizons, Korean artist use Blender to create exclusive cabins

 Blender, Keyshot And Modo Will All Support RTX-based Rendering

 Last week, SIGGRAPH 2019 was successfully finished.
 At this SIGGRAPH, the high-tech displays are still amazing.
-As the leading , and one of Nvidia's partners, we are happy to know that several DCC applications, like Modo, Keyshot, and Blender, are announced to support Nvidia’s new RTX GPUs on hardware-accelerated ray tracing.
+As the leading cloud rendering service provider, Fox Renderfarm supports both GPU and CPU, as one of the well-known GPU render farms, and one of Nvidia's partners, we are happy to know that several DCC applications, like Modo, Keyshot, and Blender, are announced to support Nvidia’s new RTX GPUs on hardware-accelerated ray tracing.

 What is RTX and is it supported by other applications?